 Many people do not realise that consuming excessive amounts of alcohol or sugar-sweetened beverages would lead to weight gain.
 Therefore, you may want to limit your intake of such beverages.
 Here are some tips to help you do that.

 Whether you are cooking a Christmas feast or an end-of-year party for your loved ones or cooking a dish for the pot-luck party, you can choose to prepare a healthier meal/dish as a gift.
-You can use the following healthy cooking tips as a guide.
+You can use the following cooking tips as a guide.

 Use healthier ingredients